rpdelaney/xkeypass/README.md

   t, type KEY                 type the key with xdotool p, password [LENGTH]        generate a secure password using pwgen and update
-                              "password" with the new value.
+                              "password" with the new value. c, clip KEY                 copy KEY to the X clipboard
 ```

 ##Integration with X